HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 2. Components/section 2-1 Basic Components.md

 In amateur radio, capacitors show up in a lot of roles:

-1. Smoothing out fluctuations in power supplies (converting AC into clean DC)
+1. Smoothing out fluctuations in power supplies (converting AC into clean DC).
-2. Blocking unwanted signals or noise, including keeping RF out of audio circuits
+2. Blocking unwanted signals or noise, including keeping RF out of audio circuits.
-3. Helping select or tune specific frequencies in a circuit
+3. Helping select or tune specific frequencies in a circuit.

 WARNING: Capacitors often retain charge for a time after you disconnect power - we'll cover this more in Chapter 5, but messing around with recently-powered capacitors can be pretty dangerous!